 Often, fraudsters send emails or messages claiming they’ve hacked your computer or accessed your accounts.
 They may even include real personal information, such as an old password from a previous data breach, to make the threat seem more legitimate.
 However, these claims are usually fabricated, and the goal is simply to scare you into paying the ransom.

-How Do Blackmail and Extortion Frauds Work?
+How Do Blackmail And Extortion Frauds Work?

 In a typical Blackmail or Extortion Fraud, a fraudster sends an alarming message claiming they’ve gained access to your private data.
 They threaten to release this information to friends, family, or the public unless you pay them in cryptocurrency.
 These fraudsters may say they have recorded you through your computer’s webcam or claim they have hacked into your online accounts.